slfletch/mvp/tenant1/README.md

   1. Has BASE_IMAGE of Ubuntu:20.04 (Line 2)
   2. Sets the proxy Environment variables if required (Line 5-10)
   3. Installs any required packages to execute the standardized scripts (Line 12-28)
-  4. Copies the standardized scripts into the Docker image to be utilized by Tekton pipelines () your CNF.
+  4. Copies the standardized scripts into the Docker image to be utilized by Tekton pipelines (Line 30) your CNF.
 * pipelineResource/pres-create-scdi.yaml defines the resources required to build your standardized container docker image.
   1. Creates a Persistent Volume Claim (pvc) in your defined namespace